 It writes to the original display.
 Because there is no physical connection from the new radio to the Ibus, there is a limit to what can be displayed.
 The interface makes intelligent assumptions though and tracks the use of the "source" button, displaying the currently selected source.
-The latest update has added band switching display too.
+The latest update has added band switching and radio preset display too.
 It can't follow dynamic operations like radio scanning or station idents etc though of course because there is no real time data transmitted from the radio..

 It allows customisation.
 You may prefer a different control mapping to the original BMW system.
 If so, the interface can be supplied with your preferred mapping, or you can ask for a modified software version and upload it yourself.